indiqusdocs/yntraa/docs/GettingStarted/InBuiltApps/ConfiguringSMSGateway.md

 ---
 # Configuring SMS Gateway

-The SMS gateway is a in-built Apiculus application that enables messages and notifications to be sent to end customers via SMS.
+The SMS gateway is a in-built Yntraa application that enables messages and notifications to be sent to end customers via SMS.

 1. To configure SMS gateway details, navigate to **Administration** > **Settings > Marketing & Communications > SMS**.
    ![Configuring SMS Gateway](img/ConfiguringSMSGateway.png)